Pipes

 Left argument should be a datatype or expression.
 Right argument should be a function.

-Syntax to:
+Syntax to

-to attempts to wrap the last element only.
+attempts to wrap the last element only.

 It accepts the following: datatypes, variables, functions, parenthesis groups